Frequently Asked Questions

 - Complete electrical package including ceiling fans, lights, breakers, etc.

-- Bathroom(s) including fixtures as dictated by plans – toilets, showers/tubs, sinks/vanities, water heater, etc.
+- Bathroom(s) including fixtures as dictated by plans – toilets, showers/tubs, sinks/vanities, etc.

 - Kitchens with laminate counter tops and double-bowl stainless steel sinks.
 The typical cabinets are constructed of Pine, but Hickory and Maple cabinets are also available.

 - Solid knotty pine interior doors